 From the Culross West car park, head east on the coastal path alongside the Forth.
 This surfaced path hugs the coastline behind the village.
 After crossing a level crossing (take care because this line is used for freight trains from time to time), a path junction is reached.

 To include a loop around the reclaimed land of Preston Island go right at the junction.
 There is path around the outside of the Longannet ash lagoons, with views across the Forth.
 When the path starts to go inland the site of 19th century salt pans is reached.
 Beyond the salt pans the path brings the walker back to the railway line and into woodland.
 A footbridge over the railway is soon reached.

 Keep left and follow the waymarked Fife Coastal Path through the woods alongside the railway until a footbridge is reached.

-Both Routes – Valleyfield Woods
+All Routes – Valleyfield Woods

 Cross over the railway bridge to reach a car park on the opposite side.
 From the east end of the car park there is a path that can be used to reach the public road.
 Turn right on to the pavement for a short distance to reach the road junction.
 Cross the road to the northern side.

 Enter Valleyfield Woods on the path at the information board and follow the path above the river under the A985 road bridge.
 The path continues on the other side of the bridge now at river level.
 Stay on this side of the river until after an obvious junction with a core path sign (purple arrow).
 Bear right at this junction to stay close to the river and cross over at a bridge.
 The path continues on the opposite bank of the river until a further junction is reached.
 Turn left to cross back over the river on a stone bridge.
 The path now goes up hill slightly and the previous core path rejoins from the left.
 The path now crosses open ground as it heads south to the main road and an underpass.